-2.4 The number of homes that have actually been built is 1,166 or 60% (rounded) of the Councils annualised housing target as set out in the Adur Local Plan.
+The number of homes that have actually been built is 1,283 of the Councils annualised housing target as set out in the Adur Local Plan.
 This can mainly be attributed to a lack of suitable sites coming forward for development and some delays on strategic sites, which are referred to below (See Housing Delivery Analysis section).
 The challenge has been to identify and bring forward additional sites to deliver the new homes required.